 You can create your own "Site Model" in order to maintain objectivity when evaluating locations for your business.
 This can be done by assigning different values to the factors that are most important for your particular business.
 Then each location can be evaluated against these measurements.

 Real estate dealmakers concerned with buying, selling or leasing all require possession of expert negotiating skills.
-Since it has been determined that negotiating is a learned skill and not a natural one, our session "Develop Negotiating Skills" in Building My Own Business is recommended.
+Since it has been determined that negotiating is a learned skill and not a natural one, our session "Develop Negotiating Skills" in Business Expansion is recommended.

 Some things to keep in mind in site selection:

 - There's no such thing as the "last good location."

 - Copycatting your most successful competitor's site criteria can help you avoid making mistakes.